primedio/packer-zookeeper/README.md

-# Apache Zookeeper AMI
+# Apache Zookeeper VM

-AMI that should be used to create virtual machines with Apache Zookeeper installed.
+Virtual Machine (VM) package that should be used to create virtual machines with Apache Zookeeper installed.

 ## Synopsis

-This script will create an AMI with Apache Zookeeper installed and with all of the required initialization scripts.
+This script will create an VM with Apache Zookeeper installed and with all of the required initialization scripts.

-The AMI resulting from this script should be the one used to instantiate a Zookeeper server (standalone or cluster).
+The VM resulting from this script should be the one used to instantiate a Zookeeper server (standalone or cluster).

 ## Getting Started